 After 3 years of serving as Director for Vancouver Mini Maker Faire, I am now a board member for Vancouver Maker Foundation (The non-profit behind Vancouver Mini Maker Faire that I co-founded).
 Read more about my experience spearheading a Maker Faire on MAKE Magazine.

-I am also currently working 3 days a week as Educational Coordinator at VIVO Media Arts Centre.
+I am also currently working as Educational Coordinator at VIVO Media Arts Centre.

 I’m also a contributing writer for MAKE Magazine, and spend alot of my time documenting my work so that I can share it with others.
 My work in design school piqued my interest in design for technical documents (I totally geek out over information architecture and visually conveying information on a page).
 I am currently teaching Design and Production of Technical Publications at SFU.